blockmason/simple-ownership-contract-demo/README.md

 # Ownership DApp Demo

 Blockmason is excited to launch our second blockchain product called [Link](https://mason.link).
-Link allows developers to use smart contracts and the power of blockchain in their web or mobile applications with very little to no prior blockchain experience.
-Link creates classic, conventional, web-based APIs for any smart contract written on a programmable blockchain (e.g. Ethereum).
+Link allows developers to use smart contracts and the power of blockchain in their web or mobile applications with *very little to no prior blockchain experience.* Link creates classic, conventional, web-based APIs for any smart contract written on a programmable blockchain (e.g. Ethereum).

 In this activity, we will use Link to record ownership of assets (in this example, collectible digital stamps) on the blockchain.

-With Link and its built-in private blockchain, there is no need to use common blockchain development tools such as Infura or acquire an underlying token such as ETH to pay for gas fees - it just works!
+With Link and its built-in private blockchain, there is no need to use common blockchain development tools such as Infura or acquire an underlying token such as ETH from an exchange to pay for gas fees - it just works!

 A simple front-end template is provided and [Parcel](https://parceljs.org/) will be used as the web application bundler and server.